-Just as you start to think your migraine might begin to let up, another head pain comes crashing down on you.
+If you’ve dealt with migraines before, you know the awful feeling of being on the other side of the awful head pain only to feel another different head pain come crashing down on you.
 Yep, migraine hangovers are real.
 As if a migraine isn’t bad enough, you sometimes have to deal with a double dose.
 Migraine hangovers, which are technically called postdrome, aren’t as straight forward as you might think.
 That’s why we went to the experts to answer your questions and deliver some migraine hangover facts.

 What exactly is a migraine hangover?